 The salsa starts out with the same ingredients as the beans, although it will eventually go into the food processor so you can be lazy with the chopping.
 Again, I de-seeded the jalapeno and will regret it for the rest of my life.

 Cook your base until the onions are soft, adding a generous amount of chili powder and then the tomatoes.
 I didn’t include add any extra tomato liquid in fear of my salsa becoming too watery.
 After about twenty minutes the ingredients will begin to meld together.

 Transfer the tomato mixture into and food processor and blend until it’s smooth.

 Once you are happy with the salsa pour it over the beans.
 Don’t forget to pick out the blade attachment when it falls into your dish.

-I covered the dip with cheese, possibly too much, and then put it in the oven to melt.
+I covered the bean dip with cheese, possibly too much, and then put it in the oven to melt.

-This dip isn’t particularly beautiful, but it has a lot of substance.
+This bean dip isn’t particularly beautiful, but it has a lot of substance.
 It could talk to you about politics or English literature, and it even knows who is playing in the Super Bowl.